 Sure, “The solution for everyone who has problem X” will appeal to everyone who has that problem.

-But broad marketing and messaging is a mistake.
+Which means broadly aimed marketing, positioning and messaging is a mistake.

-The everyone* mentioned above, will on average be less fired up about the solution, than the people who are greeted with:
+The “everyone” mentioned above, will on average be less fired up about the solution, than the people who are greeted with:

 “The solution for people exactly like you, who have problem X”.

 With such messaging, lots of people will say: